nelsonic/colors/README.md

 in a 360-degree projected color room, not that many people have this kind of *time*...

-If instead we view a **palete** of colors on a large screen (e.g. 27 inch hi-res display) we have 3.68 Million [2560 x 1440 = 3,686,400] pixels available.
+If instead we view a **palette** of colors on a large screen (e.g. 27 inch hi-res display) we have 3.68 Million [2560 x 1440 = 3,686,400] pixels available.

 To display *all* the colors at *one color per pixel* would require **5 Monitors** to display them all symultaneously.